thatgirldorian/Rock-Paper-Scissors-with-JavaScript/README.md

 The possible outcomes in this game are:

-- Rock destroys scissors.
+- Rock destroys scissors
-- Scissors cut paper.
+- Scissors cut paper
-- Paper covers rock.
+- Paper covers rock
-- If there’s a tie, then the game ends in a draw.
+- If there’s a tie, then the game ends in a draw

 This program: